Pythonimous/ficbot/README.md

 This script requires character links to download character data.
 You can provide them yourself, or download them using the same script (use --help for more details)

 ## Testing
-In order to confirm that the scripts are functional after your requirements are installed, use:
+In order to confirm that the scripts are functional after your requirements have been installed, use:
 ```bash
 python3 -m unittest
 ```